cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Find out on this edition of the Feeling Good Podcast, as the David and Fabrice respond to Eileen, a podcast fan who kindly allowed us to share her intensely painful conflict with her mother with all of you.
 Eileen’s mother is an ardent Trump fan, and Eileen is an equally ardent anti-Trumper, and there have been plenty of tears on both sides of the aisle!

 Eileen wrote:

-<p style="padding-left: 30px;">“How can you talk to someone with whom you fundamentally disagree?
+“How can you talk to someone with whom you fundamentally disagree?
 My Mom is a big fan of the current regime (Trump) and I’m horrified by what’s happened in the past two years and what’s coming.
 It’s hard for me to get past my rage at her. . . intensely distorted and not-reality based beliefs, fed by right-wing media.
 To be clear, she thinks exactly the same about my beliefs and information sources.
 I feel so stuck. . . and I would love to repair this relationship with her before she dies.”

 Can you identify with similar conflicts in your own family or circle of friends?
 I know that I can, and it’s quite painful.
 Fabrice and I will give you our take on a new approach to this widespread problem this Sunday!